helloshowup/art-two-prong/README.md

 poetry run mdgpt generate-images images1.json images2.json --model gpt-image-1 --size 1024x1024
 ```

-Images can also be generated directly from Markdown files.
-Each document can
+Images can also be generated directly from Markdown or JSON files.
+Markdown
-either begin with YAML front-matter providing `expected_filename` and
+documents may begin with YAML front-matter providing `expected_filename` and
-`summary`, or contain a JSON code block with one or more such entries:
+`summary`, or contain a JSON code block with one or more such entries.
+Any
+`*.json` files found in the same folder are treated as specification objects and
+used to build the prompt.

 ```markdown
 ---